GridGain-Demos/ignite-essentials-developer-training/README.md

 docker compose -f docker/docker-compose.yaml down
 ```

+The cluster runs in-memory — all data is lost when the nodes stop.
+If you restart the cluster, reload the schema by re-running the steps from [section 3](#3-load-the-media-store-schema).

-The `docker/data/` directory is kept on the host (holds logs and marshaller metadata; only gains `db/` and `wal/` subdirectories when persistence is enabled).
+The `docker/data/` directory is kept on the host (holds logs; `db/marshaller/` is always created for binary type metadata, while `db/wal/` only appears when persistence is enabled).

 ---